Latest AMR offer could salvage 2,600 TWU jobs

-(Reuters) - Members of the Transport Workers Union, one of bankrupt AMR Corp’s AAMRQ.PK primary labor groups, will vote later this month on a proposed contract from AMR that would reduce by 2,600 the number of proposed union layoffs at the airline.
+May 1 (Reuters) - Members of the Transport Workers Union, one of bankrupt AMR Corp’s primary labor groups, will vote later this month on a proposed contract from AMR that would reduce by 2,600 the number of proposed union layoffs at the airline.

 The offer would also allow 500 to 700 workers to reclassify themselves to preserve their jobs.